 Addressing Early Signs of Dog Aggression

 If you see your puppy growling or snapping, it’s a warning sign.
 These are early signs of aggression.
-If you notice this, talk to a dog trainer or behaviorist right away.
+If you notice this, talk to a dog trainer or behaviourist right away.

-They can teach you how to change your puppy’s behavior.
+They can teach you how to change your puppy’s behaviour.
 This can help prevent them from becoming aggressive.

 By following these tips, you can help your Chow Chow become a friendly and well-adjusted dog.
-Socializing them takes patience, consistency, and positive feedback.
+Socialising them takes patience, consistency, and positive feedback.

 Teaching your Chow Chow to adapt to different environments is key.
 It’s about exposing them to various surfaces, sounds, and places.
 This makes them calm and confident in new situations, reducing anxiety and aggression.